dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-Churches.md

 The present church was preceeded by a Saxon or Norman church, a medieval building dating from 1391 and church built in 1788 which became inadequate for the needs of the parish and fell into disrepair.
 In 1861 a new building was commissioned from the leading architect of the day Sir George Gilbert Scott.
 The walls are of yellow sandstone ashlar; the church has a slate roof which has a lozenge pattern over the nave and a zig-zag pattern over the chancel.

 Welshampton is recorded in the Domesday book as Hantone, meaning high farm or settlement.
-The prefix 'Welsh' is a reflection of its proximity to Flintshire.
+The prefix "Welsh" is a reflection of its proximity to Flintshire.

 An African prince is buried in the churchyard - the then vicar was as offered a post in Lesotho, which he turned down but maintained contact with the country.
 The prince came to England to train as a priest and visited Welshampton when the new church was consecrated in 1863, but during the visit he caught a fever and died and so was buried at the church.
 ![](https://raw.githubusercontent.com/dmfbsh/dmfbsh.github.io/master/assets/images/churches/2019-07-21_13_20_12_DSC_4685_DxO_L.jpg)